Frequently Asked Questions - mp3TrueEdit™

 - You can also remove any previously applied silencing of audio by selecting it and clicking the Remove Silence button.

 Unlike normalizing or reducing the volume the Silence command completely removes audio from the exported audio files and it will not be recoverable by any other tool.

 14. Question: On Windows I don’t seem to be able to record to MP3 with a bit rate higher than 56 Kbit/sec.

 mp3TrueEdit™ is able to use the built in ACM MP3 encoder that comes with Windows but this may require the latest version of Windows Media Player and/or additional configuration changes to be made to the Windows ACM settings.

 - If you are using Windows XP then you may need to download and install the latest version of Windows Media Player using the following link: http://windows.microsoft.com/en-US/windows/downloads/windows-media-player.

-- Then if you are still only able to record at 56 Kbit/sec on Windows XP, Vista or 7.
+- Then if you are still only able to record at 56 Kbit/sec on Windows XP, Vista, 7 or 8.
 You may need to change your windows registry settings to allow the MP3 encoder that comes with the latest Windows Media Player to be used by mp3TrueEdit™.
 UPDATE: The best way to achieve this is to download and install the latest version of mp3TrueEdit from our downloads page.